ashishnegi/sanskell/Readme.md

 # Todo
 1. Parsing page : currently 2 apis are being made.
 *.
-Make things strict : taking too much ram.
+Remove non-html pages from crawling.
+2. Elm UI
-2. Have job start/finish time in JobResult.
+3. Have job start/finish time in JobResult.
-3. For fair policy --
+4. For fair policy --
    a) do not crawl same url for 10 mins, if job failed.
    b) do not crawl same url for 1 hour, if job succeeded.